 Q: What is the proper way to dispose of your detergents?
+Are they drain safe?

 A: Detergent disposal in a proper manner is an integral part of a robust cleaning program regardless of scale or industry.

 Alconox Inc. detergents are biodegradable and without added softeners, brighteners, dyes or fragrances.
 This ensures a free-rinsing, residue-free cleaning process.
 Our detergents between pH 2 and pH 12.5 are all classified as non corrosive based on 40 CFR 261.22.
 (As a matter of comparison, common household toilet cleaners can be as low as ph 1 and oven cleaner can be as high as ph 13-14.)
 Overall, the Alconox Inc. detergent portfolio is safe to go to drain.